 Genesee County gets its name is from the Seneca Indian word Gen-nis’-hee-yo, which translates to “the Beautiful Valley.”
 The area includes many state parks as well as the Native America reservation of Tonawanda and the nationally protected area of the Iroquois National Wildlife Refuge.
-It is also known for the Darien Lake Theme and Waterpark Resort, which is also among largest employer in the county.
+It is also known for the Darien Lake Theme and Waterpark Resort, which is also among the largest employers in the county.

 Speeding tickets issued in Genesee County are far more expensive than they may seem at first glance.
 Before paying a speeding ticket, a driver should first consult with an experienced traffic ticket attorney to determine the best chance of beating the fine, points, and other consequences of a conviction.